aristanetworks/avd-workshops/workshops/jinja-yaml.md

 ## What is Jinja?

 At a high level, Jinja is a templating engine used to create markup files such as HTML or XML as well as custom text files, such as in our instance config files.
-Under the hood, Jinja is an open source python library that lets you create extensible templates.
+Under the hood, Jinja is an open source python library that let's you create extensible templates.
 One of the major benefits of Jinja is that the template files you create allow you to define both static text, as well as variables.
 Some of the Jinja template syntax may look familiar because Jinja is not the first templating engine, and is actually inspired by Django.

 ## What is Jinja Used For?